Ukrainian refugee with ties to Utah, reunited with husband, daughter

 “We are just at a loss about where she is,” he said.

-On Monday, the attorney representing Bradley heard back from the Office of the Assistant Chief Council for U.S. Customs and Border Protection.
+On Monday, the attorney representing Bradley heard back from the Office of the Assistant Chief Counsel for U.S. Customs and Border Protection.
 They informed his attorney that they couldn’t find where Ganna was in their custody.

 Bradley says his wife is likely in a bad situation.

 “I’m sure she is not doing well,” he said.
-“No one even expected this.
+“No one ever expected this.
 If we’d expected that she’d be taken away, there would have been some kind of mental preparedness.
 I consider her abducted right now.”